jared52005/Monitor/readme.md

-# Wireshark Monitor
+# Wireshark Traffic Monitor
-Monitor is a name for group of devices which are able to only read and aggregate traffic from various automotive buses into Wireshark via TCP socket.
-This option is making it much easier to use dissector scripts, however downside is preprocessing of most of the data in a dedicated firmware into frames.
+This repository is group of tools for pre-processing, logging and aggreagtion of traffic from CAN (and PDUs like ISO15765-2, VW TP2.0) and KLINE (ISO9141, ISO14230) into Wireshark.

 ## Use Case
- * **Aggregate CAN traffic**
+ * **Aggregate CAN traffic** using SocketCAN link layer
- * **Aggregate ISO9141 traffic via RAW** Simple postprocessing via LUA dissectors possible.
+ * **Aggregate ISO9141 traffic via IP RAW link layer** Simple postprocessing via LUA dissectors possible.
- * **Aggregate ISO15765 traffic via RAW** Simple postprocessing via LUA dissectors possible.
+ * **Aggregate ISO15765 traffic via IP RAW link layer** Simple postprocessing via LUA dissectors possible.
- * **Aggregate FlexRay traffic** Simple postprocessing via LUA dissectors possible.
+ * **Aggregate FlexRay traffic**
- * **Aggregate SWO output from STM32 processors** Only for STM3240G-EVAL

 ## How it looks
 Socket CAN read directly from remote target: